 Induction and Development

-A transition coach will be available to support the next Dean as s/he takes up this new ministry.
+A transition coach will be available to support the next Dean as she or he takes up this new ministry.
 The new Dean will also be invited to attend safeguarding training alongside a series of other induction meetings to help them flourish in their new role.

-If you have any questions about the application process email firstname.lastname@example.org.
+If you have any questions about the application process or would like to discuss the role, please email email@example.com.